Skip to Content

 Visiting the Fire Museum

-The Museum is open to the public from September to May on Wednesdays and Sundays 12–16, also May 1st.
+The museum is open to the public from September to June on Wednesdays and Sundays 12–16.

 We welcome group visitors on Tuesdays and Thursdays by appointment.
 Inquiries and bookings: +358 40 334 5304.